TaddyLab/gamlr/README.md

 The CRAN page is at http://www.cran.r-project.org/web/packages/gamlr/index.html.

-If you use gamlr, please cite Taddy (2013), The Gamma Lasso. http://arxiv.org/abs/1308.5623
+If you use gamlr, please cite Taddy (2016), One-step estimator paths for concave regularization, Journal of Computational and Graphical Statistics.